 This low-fat pound cake is a back-to-school tradition in my house!
-It's a light and delicious sour cream pound cake that's great served plain or with toppings.
+It's a light and delicious sour cream pound cake that's great served plain or with toppings like Italian Strawberries with Sugar and Lemon.
 A yummy dessert or breakfast!

 My first thought was, "Someday, this girl will be the boss of many."
 My second thought was, "How can I resist?"
 After all, working at home is about having more time for my kids.

 So, early that afternoon, I made the cake, deadlines and all.
 I ran from the kitchen to my home office whenever the business phone rang, and tried to remember where I'd left off with the recipe when I returned.

 There was flour on my computer keyboard, papers, phone and clothes.
 It was chaos, but I got it all done — and with a big smile on my face.

 I've made this cake many times since, trying various flavors — vanilla, almond, lemon and coconut.

 If you've read this blog before, you probably can guess that almond is my favorite.
 But vanilla is definitely the runner up.